Firefly Facts & Information

 Eggs, pupae and most adults of many kinds of fireflies do not feed; however, firefly larvae consume small animals such as other insects, snails and earthworms.
 Some species of female fireflies feed on males of the species by attracting the males with their flashing light pattern, then killing and eating the unsuspecting males.

-At night, fireflies crawl to the tops of blades of grass and fly into tree branches to signal for mates.
+At night, these lightning bugs crawl to the tops of blades of grass and fly into tree branches to signal for mates.
 Long grass provides concealment for fireflies and allows them a better vantage point for signaling at night.

 Not all firefly adults flash and many species do not use light as an adult mating signal.
 Instead, these “dark” fireflies use airborne smells such as pheromones to communicate.